By Seerat Arora 28 Aug 2019 4 min read

 How did you find your time at the College of Air Training?
 What were your highs/lows of training to become a pilot?

-You also worked at Cyprus Airways, Brittania Airways prior to gaining your command – how was that?
+You also worked at Cyprus Airways, and Brittania Airways before gaining your command – how was that?

 How was your time working as a commercial pilot?